epfl-ada/ada-2022-project-adaconda/README.md

 FERCHIOU Sami: sami.ferchiou@epfl.ch <br/>

 ## Abstract

 Abstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?
+Since its launch in 2015, Youtube became one of the most popular video sharing platform on the internet.
+Thanks to this popularity,

 ## Reasearch Question:
 - What is the evolution of the number of videos on Youtube within the study period ?
 Among all these videos, what is the proportion of videos disussing about sport ?
 Can we see an infatuation of the sport videos, and more precisely about basketball ?